dimensions

 Parameter Recovery

-Parameter recovery was assessed by calculating the differences between the population values and the estimated parameters.
+Parameter recovery was assessed by calculating the relative bias of the estimated parameters.

 Parameter Recovery